Demographics of India

-India has more than two thousand ethnic groups, and every major religion is represented, as are four major families of languages (Indo-European, Dravidian, Austroasiatic and Sino-Tibetan languages) as well as two language isolates: the Nihali language, spoken in parts of Maharashtra, and the Burushaski language, spoken in parts of Jammu and Kashmir.
-1,000,000 people in India are Anglo-Indians and 700,000 United States citizens are living in India.
+India has many ethnic groups, and every major region is represented, as are four major families of languages (Indo-European, Dravidian, Austroasiatic and Sino-Tibetan languages) as well as two language isolates: the Nihali language, spoken in parts of Maharashtra, and the Burushaski language, spoken in parts of Jammu and Kashmir.
+Around 150,000 people in India are Anglo-Indians, and between 25,000-70,000 people are Siddhis, who are descendants of Bantu slaves brought by Arabs, Persians and Portuguese to the western coast of India during the Middle Ages and the colonial period.
 They represent over 0.1% of the total population of India.
 Overall, only the continent of Africa exceeds the linguistic, genetic and cultural diversity of the nation of India.

 The sex ratio was 944 females for 1000 males in 2016, and 940 per 1000 in 2011.
-This ratio has been showing an upwards trend for the last two decades after a continuous decline in the last century.
+This ratio has been showing an upwards trend for the last two decades after a continuous decline in the 20th century.

 History

 Prehistory to early 19th century

 The following table lists estimates for the population of India (including what are now Pakistan and Bangladesh) from prehistory up until 1820.
 It includes estimates and growth rates according to five economic historians, along with interpolated estimates and overall aggregate averages derived from their estimates.